 • Moldy air conditioner or ductwork

-Check your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t fix the problem, call Luikart Heating & Cooling at 740-200-5591.
+Examine your filter first.
+If you haven’t changed it within the last three months and can’t see light through it, we recommend replacing it.
+If that doesn’t solve the smell, reach Luikart Heating & Cooling at 740-344-5497.

 5. Air Conditioner Smells Like Burning Plastic

-If you’re noticing an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
-These entail:
+If you’re noticing an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
+These include:

 • Broken capacitator that’s overheating the motor.